Egesiapres/dataVisualization-app/README.md

 A simple SPA that allows you to:

-- login
+- Register, Login/Logout & Edit your account
-- visualize some data retrieved through API calls (Pokedex Api);
+- Visualize some Pokémon information trough API calls made to the [Pokedex Api](https://pokeapi.co/)

 <br>